Battle of Jasmund (1864): The battle

 After 15:00, Tordenskjold arrived from the north and, as she steamed south to join Dockum's squadron, she came under long-range fire from the Prussian gunboats at 15:40.
 As she continued south, she fired broadsides at the gunboats but otherwise ignored them, with neither side scoring any hits.
 The gunboats thereafter withdrew, although Hay broke down and required a tow back to Stralsund.
 In the meantime, Loreley and Nymphe came under heavy fire from the pursuing Danish squadron; at 16:00 Loreley broke off to the west toward Stralsund and Dockum allowed her to leave, preferring to continue after Jachmann's corvettes.
-Both sides continue to score hits on each other until they checked fire at around 16:45 as the range grew too far.
+Both sides continued to score hits on each other until they checked fire at around 16:45 as the range grew too far.
 By 18:00, Dockum ended the chase and steamed off to the east, allowing Jachmann to return to Swinemünde.